awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_espressif.md

 # Getting Started with the Espressif ESP32\-DevKitC and the ESP\-WROVER\-KIT<a name="getting_started_espressif"></a>

-This tutorial provides instructions for getting started with the Espressif ESP32\-DevKitC and the ESP\-WROVER\-KIT\.
-If you don't have an Espressif ESP32\-DevKitC, you can purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANtjUAH/ESP32-DevKitC) on the AWS Partner Device Catalog\.
-If you don't have an Espressif ESP32\-WROVER\-KIT, you can purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANtlUAH/ESP-WROVER-KIT) on the AWS Partner Device Catalog\.
-Both devices are supported on Amazon FreeRTOS\.
-For more information about these boards, see [ESP32\-DevKitC](https://docs.espressif.com/projects/esp-idf/en/latest/hw-reference/modules-and-boards.html#esp32-devkitc-v4) or [ESP\-WROVER\-KIT](https://docs.espressif.com/projects/esp-idf/en/latest/hw-reference/modules-and-boards.html#esp-wrover-kit-v4-1) on the Espressif website\.
+This tutorial provides instructions for getting started with the Espressif ESP32\-DevKitC equipped with ESP32\-WROOM\-32, ESP32\-SOLO\-1, or ESP\-WROVER modules and the ESP\-WROVER\-KIT\-VB\.
+To purchase one from our partner on the AWS Partner Device catalog, use the following links: [ESP\-DevKitC](https://devices.amazonaws.com/detail/a3G0L00000AANtjUAH/ESP32-DevKitC), [ESP32\-DevKitC\-S1](https://devices.amazonaws.com/detail/a3G0L00000AANtlUAH/ESP-DevKitC-S1), ESP32\-DevKitC\-VB, or [ ESP32\-WROVER\_KIT\-VB](https://devices.amazonaws.com/detail/a3G0L00000AANtlUAH/ESP-WROVER-KIT)\.
+Both versions of development boards are supported on Amazon FreeRTOS\.
+For more information about these boards, see [ ESP32\-DevKitC](https://docs.espressif.com/projects/esp-idf/en/latest/hw-reference/modules-and-boards.html#esp32-devkitc-v4) or [ ESP\-WROVER\-KIT](https://docs.espressif.com/projects/esp-idf/en/latest/hw-reference/modules-and-boards.html#esp-wrover-kit-v4-1) on the Espressif website\.

 **Note**
 Currently, the Amazon FreeRTOS port for ESP32\-WROVER\-KIT and ESP DevKitC does not support the following features:
-Lightweight IP\.
+Lightweight IP \(LwIP\)\.
 Symmetric multiprocessing \(SMP\)\.

-## Overview<a name="w12aab7c23c13b7"></a>
+## Overview<a name="w12aab7c25c15b7"></a>

 This tutorial contains instructions for the following getting started steps: